Experiences with TransPRK SmartPulse Laser Eye Surgery

 I was called into the prep room where I was given anaesthetic eye drops, they stung a little but it quickly faded.
 They went over the post-surgery tasks - mostly about the different types of eye drops I had to use and gave me a sleep mask to wear for a week.
 I was then taken to another room where I had betadine applied all around my eyes and nose, then a disposable surgical gown, hair net and shoe covers applied.
 I waited in this room for about five minutes contemplating what I've got myself into when they took me into the surgery room.

-They instructed me to lie down on the bed and rest my head onto a mold that kept it in place.
+They instructed me to lie down on the bed and rest my head onto a mould that kept it in place.
 They put a leg rest under my knees to help keep me comfortable while lying there.
 A large piece of sticky cloth was placed over my whole face with just an opening for my eyes, then another piece covering the left eye.
 My right eye was then taped open with more sticky stuff (which while sounding unpleasant was nowhere near the Clockwork Orange setup my brain had conjured up!).
 The laser system was then moved into position over my eye and I was asked to focus on a flashing green light.

 They told me the system was taking a picture of my eye then before I knew it there was a loud sound which I can best describe as a combination between a table saw and dot matrix printer and my vision started blurring.
 I kept as still as I could although I could feel my heartrate elevating while the assistant counted down the remaining time.
 There was a bit of a burning smell, rather like burned hair but it didn't last long.
 In all, it was over in about 15-20 seconds.
 They dropped plenty of eye drops or something in my eye immediately afterwards, then swabbed them briefly with something and then placed the bandage contact lens in.
 Then pretty much the same thing for my other eye and it was done.
 I took a minute to let my adrenaline settle and then they took a look at my eyes and a few minutes later I was out of there.
 Overall I would describe the procedure as uncomfortable, but definitely not painful in any way.